compbiozurich/UZH-BIO392/course-results/2020/Jaruschka-Pecnik/Report.md

 	- I would use the 0-start, hybrid-interval/ half-open (interval type is: start-included, end-excluded), because it is more human readable and the UCSC Genome Browser uses it as well

-- **Can we store this in SAM file?
+**Can we store this in SAM file?
 Why / why not?**
 - no, a SAM file is for sequences

-- **Can we store this in a BED3?
+**Can we store this in a BED3?
 How (please write down the BED file)?
 Are we losing any information?**
 - yes, because in BED3 are the information for chromosome (scaffold), start and end
 - file:
     chr2	1000	1999 <br>
     chr2 	2000	2999 <br>
     chr2	3000	3999 <br>

-- **And in BED6?
+**And in BED6?
 How?
 Are we losing any information?**
 - no, because additionaly to BED3 BED6 has information about name, score and strand chr2	1000	1999	A	0	+ <br>
     chr2	2000	2999	B	0	+ <br>
     chr2	3000	3999	C	1000	+ <br>

-- **And in BED12?
+**And in BED12?
 How?
 Are we losing any information?**
 - no there won't be any information lost, because we don't have more information
 - the file would look like the one from BED6, but the addiditional column that come with that format would be empty

-- **And in the most compact Wiggle as possible?
+**And in the most compact Wiggle as possible?
 How?
 Are we losing any information?**
-	-
-    fixedStep chrom=chr2 start=1000 step=1000 span=1000
+- Yes informtion will get lost, the strand can't be integrated fixedStep chrom=chr2 start=1000 step=1000 span=1000
     0
     0